Trump accuses impeachment witness of lying, defends use of Giuliani

 Ukraine ranked 120 out of the 180 countries assessed in Transparency International’s Corruption Perceptions Index in 2018.
 Its score of 32 out of 100 on the index, which is widely used by companies when deciding where to do business, indicates Ukraine has serious corruption issues.

-If the Democratic-led House to approve articles of impeachment - formal charges - against Trump, the Senate would then hold a trial on whether to convict Trump and remove him from office.
+If the Democratic-led House approved articles of impeachment - formal charges - against Trump, the Senate would then hold a trial on whether to convict Trump and remove him from office.
 Trump’s fellow Republicans control the Senate and have shown little support for removing him.

 “I want a trial,” Trump told Fox News.

-Reporting By Steve Holland and Lisa Lambert; Writing by Will Dunham; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Steve Holland, Jonathan Landay and Lisa Lambert; Additional reporting by Katie Paul in San Francisco; Writing by Will Dunham; Editing by Grant McCool and Rosalba O'Brien